 A confirmation e-mail will be sent to the filing party along with a conformed copy of the document.
-If you need to change your primary e-mail address please contact Nancy Campbell at 360-397-2295 Ext 4249 or submit a new registration form with the updated information.
+If you need to change your primary e-mail address please email firstname.lastname@example.org and submit an updated registration form.

-E-Filing of Declarations: If you are e-filing a declaration follow instructions as described in GR17(2) for facsimile transmission.
+Declarations: If you are e-filing a declaration follow

 The following documents shall not be e-filed and must be filed in paper form:

 - Court orders signed by a judge - Original orders must be filed at the Clerks Office

 - Exparte orders to be signed by exparte judge

 - Original wills and codicils, including new probate cases that include original wills or codicils

 - Certified records of proceedings for purposes of appeal